- Joint Doctrine Indian Armed Forces

 As far as defence procurement is concerned, there is no special incentive except that if the contract is obtained, their payments are required to be made within one month of submission of bills.

-There are enough provisions in DPP and DPM to ensure that procurement is carried out in a fair and transparent manner.
+There are enough provisions in DPP and DPM to ensure that procurement are carried out in a fair and transparent manner.
 In fact, these procedures have actually been written to prevent corruption.

 Yes, you would require Defence Industrial License (DIL) from DIPP if the item requires a defence license for manufacture of that product.
 List of items requiring DIL is available at DIPP website.